AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ### Task Feedback

 Back to the JCM - Task feedback, also referred to as Feedback From The job, is the extent to which a job imparts information about an individuals performance.
-Or roughly, the degree to which the work itself provides feedback of how well one is performing at the job.
+Or roughly, the degree to which the work itself provides feedback of how well one is performing on the job.

 Task feedback was measured by asking: